Exponential growth of homotopy groups of suspended finite complexes: Functorial decomposition and hyperbolicity

 \section{Functorial decomposition and hyperbolicity}

+By observing the discussions in the previous sections, we see there are four important ingredients in our proof of local hyperbolicity of a suspended complex $X$: \begin{itemize} \item[0)] The Hilton-Milnor Theorem. \item[1)] Homotopy decomposition of $\Omega X$ with loop of a bouquet of suspensions of $X$ as one of the factors. \item[2)] Bouquet splitting of smash product of suspensions of $X$. \item[3)] Suitable knowledge of homotopy groups of suspensions of $X$. \end{itemize}

-In this section, we study the hyperbolicity with the help of functorial decomposition, for which let us recall a powerful functorial decomposition of loop suspension developed by Selick and the second author. \begin{theorem}[\cite{Selick1}, Theorem $1.2$] Let $X$ be any path-connected $p$-local CW complex.
-Then there are homotopy functors $\tilde{Q}^{\rm max}_{n}$, $n\geq 2$ and $\tilde{A}^{\rm min}$ from path-connected $p$-local CW complexes to spaces with the following properties
+Hence it is possible to generalize our concrete results to some abstract theorems.
+In this section, we study the hyperbolicity with the help of functorial decomposition, for which let us recall a powerful functorial decomposition of loop suspension developed by Selick and the second author.

+We start with the algebraic side.
+Let $V$ be a vector space over a field (e.g., $\mathbb{Z}/p$) and $T(V)$ be the tensor algebra generated by $V$. $T(V)$ becomes a Hopf algebra by letting $V$ be primitive.
+Consider $T$ as a functor from modules to coalgebras.
+Selick and the second author (Theorem $1.4$ of \cite{Selick}) showed that there exists a functor $A^{\rm min}$ as a smallest retract of $T$ in the following sense \begin{itemize} \item[1)] $A^{\rm min}(V)$ is a functorial coalgebra retract of $T(V)$. \item[2)] $V\subseteq A^{\rm min}(V)$. \item[3)] If $A(V)$ is any functorial coalgebra retract of $T(V)$ with $V\subseteq A(V)$, then $A^{\rm min}(V)$ is a functorial coalgebra retract of $A(V)$. \end{itemize} Furthermore, $A^{\rm min}$ is unique up to natural equivalence. \begin{theorem}[\cite{Selick}, Theorem $6.5$, Corollary $8.9$] There is a functorial coalgebra decomposition